Ashay12345/Namaste-React/README.md

 1. The first step is where we learn how to use CDN links and inject react in the HTML file.
 2. A CDN or a Content Delivery Network is a group of connected servers spread across the world that delivers web content closer to users to speed up loading time.
+3. React CDN gives the abilities of React and helps us render components on to the DOM directly using React.